Barbara Hannigan © Musacchio & Ianniello

 Mahler Chamber Orchestra

 The Mahler Chamber Orchestra (MCO) was founded in 1997 by former members of the Gustav Mahler Youth Orchestra.
 Today some 45 musicians from 20 nations form the core of this independently financed ensemble, which performs about 180 concerts each year.
-Over the course of its 20-year history, the MCO has performed on five continents.
+Over the course of its 21-year history, the MCO has performed on five continents.
 In addition to co-founder Claudio Abbado, Daniel Harding has had lasting influence on the development of the MCO; after eight years as its leader, he was named Conductor Laureate for Life in 2011.
 Daniele Gatti has been closely associated with the ensemble as Artistic Advisor since 2016; they have already performed a Beethoven cycle and will also take on the major symphonic repertoire together in the coming years.
-Collaborating in the role of artistic partners are the conductor Teodor Currentzis, the violinist Isabelle Faust, and the pianist Mitsuko Uchida, who will perform the Mozart piano concertos with the ensemble over several seasons.
+Collaborating in the role of Artistic Partners are the conductor Teodor Currentzis, the violinist Pekka Kuusisto, and the pianist Mitsuko Uchida, who will perform the Mozart piano concertos with the ensemble over several seasons.
 Among the highlights of recent years is the award-winning project Beethoven Journey with Leif Ove Andsnes, which presented the complete Beethoven piano concertos and which has also been released as a recording.
 The MCO is a regular guest at LUCERNE FESTIVAL, where many of its musicians also participate in the LUCERNE FESTIVAL ORCHESTRA.
 In 2018 the MCO launched a long-term collaboration with the Heidelberg Spring Festival and had a residency at the Ojai Festival in California.
 The MCO received the International Opera Award in 2013 for the premiere of George Benjamin’s Written on Skin at the Aix-en-Provence Festival; in 2018 it performed this work at the Holland Festival.
-The MCO’s discography has garnered such distinctions as the Grammy Award and the Diapason d’Or.
+The MCO’s discography has garnered such distinctions as the Grammy Award and the Diapason d’or.
 In 2017 it received the German Design Award for its branding.

 LUCERNE FESTIVAL debut on 8 September 1999 in a program of works by Mozart and Beethoven conducted by Kurt Masur.